 Although RDs have excellent training in all aspects of clinical nutrition, most dietetics programs don’t even offer a sport and exercise nutrition course.
 If they do, the course is usually too general to be of any use in the field.

 Trust me.
 I know because I’ve taught in dietetics departments.
-Just because someone has earned an R.D. or L.D. credential doesn’t mean they’re done learning.
-The best dietitians, trainers, and strength coaches make lifelong education an important priority.
+Just because someone has earned an RD or LD credential doesn’t mean they’re done learning.
+The best dietitians, physicians, trainers, and coaches make lifelong education an important priority.

 The Precision Nutrition Certification program would be an asset for every dietitian.